ahmadalwani168-sudo/ecommerce-conversion-growth-analysis/README.md

 ## 📱 Device Analysis
 This confirms that conversion inefficiencies are consistent across devices, reinforcing that the issue lies within the funnel experience rather than platform differences.
 ![Dashboard](outputs/Dashboard2.png)

 ## 💡 Business Recommendations

-* Optimize landing pages for traffic from Google
-* Improve product page experience to reduce drop-off between view and add-to-cart
+- Improve product pages by testing clearer add-to-cart buttons, stronger product descriptions, visible delivery information, and trust signals.

+- Investigate the checkout process to identify possible friction points such as unexpected costs, payment issues, or unclear delivery options.

+- Analyze Google traffic more deeply, since high traffic volume does not automatically translate into strong conversion performance.

-* Improve targeting and ad relevance to increase conversion
+- Improve targeting and ad relevance to attract users with stronger purchase intent.

-* Leverage direct traffic through loyalty programs and retention strategies
+- Use qualitative methods such as user testing or session recordings to understand why users drop off before adding products to cart.

 ### Purchase Funnel Visualization

 Below is a funnel visualization showing user drop-off across the purchase journey.